PhD students

 Marie Hartlev Frausing

-Title of the PhD project
+Title of PhD Project

 Documenting the effects of coastal habitat improvements and marine protected areas on the presence of anadromous brown trout (Salmo trutta) and Atlantic cod (Gadus morhua)